-- that the Letter of Offer from Department for Communities for £77,998.40 for Rathcoole Neighbourhood Renewal Partnership 2021/22 is noted; and - that the Letter of Offer from Department for Communities for £41,239.60 for Grange Neighbourhood Renewal Partnership 2021/22 acceptance is noted.
+- i. the Letter of Offer from Department for Communities for £77,998.40 for Rathcoole Neighbourhood Renewal Partnership 2021/22 is noted; and - the Letter of Offer from Department for Communities for £41,239.60 for Grange Neighbourhood Renewal Partnership 2021/22 acceptance is noted.

-ACTION BY: Stefanie Buchanan, Tackling Deprivation Officer
+Prepared by: Stefanie Buchanan, Tackling Deprivation Officer